 Sometimes the description or function of the key is visible but grayed out.
 This indicates that the particular function is not available because of some other condition.
-For example, if the home is not set, the RUN mode key will be grayed out because setting the home is a necessary step for running a program.
+For example, if the Z home is not set, the RUN mode key will be grayed out because setting the Z home is a necessary step for running a program.

-3.1.3 Emergency Stop Switch
+Emergency Stop Switch

-There are two emergency stop buttons, one on the control panel and one on the door.
+There is an emergency stop button on the ProtoTRAK SLX CNC front panel.
+The 1840SX has an additional switch on the door.
 The emergency stop (E-stop) switch kills all power to the spindle and ProtoTRAK's servomotors.
 The computer and pendant remain powered.

-3.1.4 The Liquid Crystal Display (LCD)
+The Liquid Crystal Display (LCD)

-The display of the ProtoTRAK VL is a 10.4" active-matrix color LCD.
-The very top is the Status Line that shows the overall status of the ProtoTRAK VL.
+The display of the ProtoTRAK SLX CNC is a 10.4" active-matrix color LCD.
+The very top is the Status Line that shows the overall status of the ProtoTRAK SLX CNC.
 This includes the current Mode, the current program part number, the current tool number and whether the X and Z dimensions are in inch or millimeter (mm).

-Just above the soft keys is a direct input line that appears when an input is required.
+Just above the soft keys is a data input line that appears when an input is required.